 Thankfully, you don’t have to wait for this phase to pass.
 Start by acknowledging your toddler’s hardships, which makes you more empathetic and her less defensive.
 Model how you want her to speak so she knows what’s acceptable or not.

 Then, let her know your expectations and even a time frame for when she knows you’ll be available.
 And when you are, give her 100% of your attention so she can recharge and feel ready to go.
 Don’t engage in a fight or stoop to her level, taking a break if need be to stay calm.

-Change the stories you tell yourself about how often your toddler whines.
+Change the stories you tell yourself about how often she whines.
 Focusing on what you want makes you spot those moments much more, which also encourages her to continue behaving well.
 Don’t give in to unreasonable demands, and if possible, redirect to a more appropriate activity.

 Is this behavior normal?
 Absolutely.
 But now you have the tools to get through your toddler whining, even if it’s over a lost toy or sippy cup.